czukowski/I18n_Plural/README.md

 only have 2-3 of these, and any of them will always have `other` context.

 The rules are defined in [these classes](https://github.com/czukowski/I18n_Plural/tree/3.3%2Fmaster/classes/I18n/Plural).
-If you don't see your language immediately, try looking into one.php, two.php and other generic names, they aggregate a large number of languages, that share same rules.
+If you don't see your language immediately, try looking into One.php, Two.php and other generic names, they aggregate a large number of languages, that share same rules.
 All the files include the rules in human readable format and a list of languages they apply to.